 top of page

-• feldmesterin
+feldmesterin

-In the time of Elul, every pious Jew and Jewess began to experience an odd restlessness, a strange sense of uncertainty in their own life and in the lives of their loved ones and those dear to them.
+In the month of Elul, every pious Jew and Jewess began to experience an odd restlessness, a strange sense of uncertainty in their own life and in the lives of their loved ones and those dear to them.

 And that Mefisto, Satan, Mekatreg, how the Jews of the shtetl feared him!
 Mah Ani v’mah khay?
 Who am I and what is my life?